I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 Yes.

-Um I think it's good that they revisit that.
+I think it's good that they revisit that.

-Uh, first of all, because there's no religious basis for it.
+First of all, because there's no religious basis for it.

-So celibacy.
+For celibacy.

 The number of the original apostles in the New Testament, including Peter, whom they regard as the first Pope, were married.

-Uh if if he was married, he did, but I don't know that he was married.
+If he was married, he did, but I don't know that he was married.

-Okay, in the Bible as you understand.
+Okay, in the Bible, as you understand it.

-However, in the Bible David, David, David, hold on, David.
+David, David, David, hold on, David.

-In the Bible as you understand it, did Jesus have sex?
+In the Bible, as you understand it, did Jesus have sex?

 No.

-He also wasn't uh a cleric.
+He also wasn't a cleric.

 He was the son of God.